 Ready to write a demand letter to your landlord?
 Use our free demand letter creator.Start Demand Letter

-At People Clerk, we aim to make the small claims lawsuit process easy.
-Here is a guide with everything you will need to know about New York security deposit laws, New York General Obligations Article 7 Sections 103-108, the Housing Stability and Tenant Protection Act of 2019, and the tools necessary to take your issue to a New York small claims court.
+Here is a guide with everything you will need to know about New York security deposit laws, New York General Obligations Article 7 Sections 103-108, the Housing Stability and Tenant Protection Act of 2019, and the necessary tools get your security deposit back.

 Some of the questions answered in this article:

 What does the New York Security Deposit law say?

 What are my options if my landlord improperly withholds my security deposit?

 How much can I sue for in small claims court?

 Did you know we have a free tool powered by AI that helps you create a formal letter to your landlord requesting your security deposit back?
 This is one of the first steps tenants take before escalating their dispute to small claims court.
 Check out our demand letter tool.

 How long does my landlord have to return my security deposit in New York?